IBM/FabricNodeSDK-Starter/README.md

 ```

-###  Check the blockchainNetwork
+## 3. Check the BlockchainNetwork

-Execute the following commands to perform invoke and query operations on network:
+Execute the following commands to to test the network by performing the `invoke` and `query` operations on the network:
 ```bash
 cd configuration
 export LOCALCONFIG=true